ifm/documentation/ApplicationNotes/StrayLight/reflectiveObjects.md

 Stray-light designates any unwanted light reaching the optical lens of the camera.
 This light can be reflected light from an object within the field of view or emitted by an object outside the FoV.
 Stray-light exists in any non-perfect optical systems, where excessive amounts of light is reflected on internal parts of the system (within the lens or other camera components) and eventually reaches a pixel of the imager, interfering with the measurement.
 Common objects found in warehouses and other industrial environments like reflective cones or safety vests are sources of stray-light interference.

-A typical effect of stray-light is to cause a halo of pixels around the reflective object affecting the measurement of weaker pixels in the area, but stray-light can also affect pixels not in the direct vicinity of the reflector, creating "ghosts" pixels typically in the close range, which can make the scene hard to analyze.
+A typical effect of stray-light is to cause a halo of pixels around the reflective object affecting the measurement of low-signal pixels in the area, but stray-light can also affect pixels not in the direct vicinity of the reflector, creating "ghosts" pixels typically in the close range, which can make the scene hard to analyze.

 Let's look at some concrete examples of stray-light artifacts.
 For the purpose of demonstration, we have disabled the built-in O3R stray-light filter.